awsdocs/amazon-dynamodb-developer-guide/doc_source/globaltables_reqs_bestpractices.md

 Using DynamoDB auto scaling is the recommended way to manage throughput capacity settings for replica tables that use the provisioned mode\.
 DynamoDB auto scaling automatically adjusts read capacity units \(RCUs\) and write capacity units \(WCUs\) for each replica table based upon your actual application workload\.
 For more information, see [Managing Throughput Capacity Automatically with DynamoDB Auto Scaling](AutoScaling.md)\.

-If you create your replica tables using the AWS Management Console, auto scaling is enabled by default for each replica table, with default auto scaling settings for managing RCUs and WCUs\.
+If you create your replica tables using the AWS Management Console, auto scaling is enabled by default for each replica table, with default auto scaling settings for managing read capacity units and write capacity units\.

 Changes to auto scaling settings for a replica table or secondary index made through the DynamoDB console or using the `UpdateGlobalTableSettings` call are applied to all of the replica tables and matching secondary indexes in the global table automatically\.
 These changes will overwrite any existing auto scaling settings\.
 This ensures that provisioned write capacity settings are consistent across the replica tables and secondary indexes in your global table\.
 If you use the `UpdateTable`, `RegisterScalableTarget`, or `PutScalingPolicy` calls, you should apply the change to each replica table and matching secondary index individually\.